BND Hamburger Icon

 After collecting your data, you’ll need a place to store it.
 Increasingly, that place is within an electronic medical record (EMR) platform.
 These platforms make patient data available with just a few clicks and protect it with digital security measures that are more robust than physical storage.
 They also allow for efficient, streamlined access across your practice and easy sharing with practitioners at other facilities.

-That said, not every practice currently uses EMR systems.
+That said, not every practice currently uses a top EMR system.
 Centers for Disease Control and Prevention data collected in 2021 shows that 11.8 percent of office-based physicians don’t yet have an EMR system.
 The good news is that finding the right EMR system for your practice can be easy.

 Patient demographics are the start of great medical care